-Queensland's ability to recover from natural disasters has been significantly enhanced with the development of an Australian first system which enables the gathering of early and accurate information as part of Rapid Damage Assessments (RDAs).
+Queensland's ability to recover from natural disasters has been significantly enhanced with the development of an Australian first system to gather early impact information through initial Damage Assessments (DAs) as well as follow-up assessments throughout the recovery processes.

 What is DARMsys™

-This, in turn, is helping the Government provide assistance to the most vulnerable in our communities.
+This, in turn, is helping local and state government agencies provide assistance to the most vulnerable in our communities.

-DARMsys™ information has been invaluable to State Disaster Management Group and is now in use by all relevant agencies to plan their response for recovery from natural disasters.
-In particular, the Department of Communities are using it for targeted assistance to identify vulnerable people and those needing assistance.
+DARMsys™ information has been invaluable in identifying the scale and scope of disaster impacts and is now used by multiple agencies to plan their response for recovery from natural disasters.
+In particular, the Department of Communities, Disability Services and Seniors (DCDSS) uses it for targeted assistance to identify vulnerable people and those needing assistance.

 How it Works

 Initial response (0-72 hours)